mahmoud0x01/my_resume/VERCEL_DEPLOY.md

 1. Check **Deployments** tab in Vercel dashboard
 2. Click on failed deploy to see build logs
 3. Common issues:
-   - **Hugo version**: Vercel auto-installs Hugo Extended, but you can specify version in environment variables
+   - **Hugo not found**: The `build.sh` script should install Hugo automatically.
+If it fails, check the build logs for download errors
-   - **Missing theme**: Ensure submodule is properly configured
+   - **Missing theme**: Ensure submodule is properly configured and "Install Git Submodules" is enabled
    - **Base URL issues**: Check `hugo.yaml` baseURL setting
+   - **Permission errors**: The `build.sh` script should be executable (chmod +x).
+If committed to git, it should preserve permissions

 ### Theme Not Found